Why did you pick the lion for your logo?

 What is your distribution area?

-We distribute in 52 counties in Central and Eastern North Carolina.
+We distribute in Central North Carolina.
 See next question for our distributors and a complete list of counties we distribute in currently.
+Contact us to see if we distribute in your area or if we could start serving you through self-distribution.

 I had one of your beers at a restaurant, but I can't find it in the supermarket.
 Why?